canvas-medical/documentation/collections/_api/documentreference.md

                 description: Type the reference refers to (e.g. "Organization").
           - name: description
             type: string
+            required_in: create
             description: The title of the underlying Canvas Document related to this DocumentReference resource.
-It defaults to default Document titles when created or to custom titles added on updates.
-If custom document template is used with specific title, then that title is applied and rendered here as this description field.
-Letter template name as well are reflected as title values here, and any Educational Material document title will be also displayed in this field.
+            create_description: The title of the underlying Canvas Document related to this DocumentReference resource.
+It requires standard Document titles.
           - name: content
             type: array[json]
+            required_in: create
             description: Document referenced
             attributes:
               - name: attachment
                 description: Where to access the document
                 type: json
+                required_in: create
                 attributes:
                   - name: contentType
                     description: Mime type of the content, with charset etc.
                     type: string
+                    required_in: create
                   - name: url
                     description: URI where the data can be found.
 Please note that urls may have an AWSAccessKeyId and an Expires attribute.
 By default documents stored in AWS S3 will expire 10 minutes after the response payload is returned.
                     type: string
+                  - name: data
+                    type: string
+                    required_in: create
+                    description: Base64 encoded document file as a string.
               - name: format
                 type: json
                 description: Format/content rules for the document